-Having noted the manner in which the Procuring Entity was required to conduct Financial Evaluation, application of the criteria under Clause (a) of 3.
+Having noted the manner in which the Procuring Entity was required to conduct Financial Evaluation, application of the criteria under of Clause (a) of Stage 3.
 Financial Evaluation of Section VI.
-Evaluation Criteria of the Tender Document before proceeding to Clause (b) ranking of tenders according to their evaluated prices, would have been an opportunity for the Evaluation Committee at the Financial Evaluation to establish whether the prices quoted for the 43 items in the Schedule of Requirements on page 37 to 39 of the Tender Document by all tenderers who made it to the Financial Evaluation Stage are within prevailing market rates from known retail outlets & the Authority's price index.
+Evaluation Criteria of the Tender Document before proceeding to Clause (b) ranking of tenders according to their evaluated prices, would have been an opportunity for the Evaluation Committee to establish whether the 41 items in the Schedule of Requirements on page 37 to 39 of the Tender Document by all tenderers who made it to the Financial Evaluation Stage are within prevailing market rates from known retail outlets & the Authority's price index.

-The Applicant did not furnish the Board with any evidence of prevailing market rates to prove that the Interested Party's tender sum was below the prevailing market rates for the subject tender.
+The Applicant did not furnish the Board with any evidence of the prevailing market rates to prove that the Interested Party's tender sum was below the prevailing market rates for the subject tender.
 That notwithstanding, the responsibility of determining prevailing market rates lies with the Respondents and not bidders such as the Applicant herein.
-We say so because in the instant review, the Tender Document required the Evaluation Committee to establish if items quoted for were within prevailing market rates from known retail outlets & the Authority's price index.
-Further, the Head of Procurement, in his professional opinion, is under an obligation to include information whether the recommended price for standard goods, services and works are within the indicative market prices as stipulated in Regulation 78 (4) read together with Regulation 78 (3) of Regulations 2020.
-In this review, the 2nd Respondent's Acting Director-Supply Chain Management, in his professional opinion dated 11th December 2020 did not indicate whether the recommended price of Kshs.
-18,172,266.00 was within prevailing market rates but instead indicated the budget for operational leasing of laboratory equipment for financial year 2020-2021 is Kshs.
+We say so because, in the instant review, the Tender Document required the Evaluation Committee to establish if items quoted for were within prevailing market rates from known retail outlets and the Authority's price index.
+Further, a procuring entity's head of procurement, in his or her professional opinion, is under an obligation to include information whether the recommended price for standard goods, services and works are within the indicative market prices as stipulated in Regulation 78 (4) read together with Regulation 78 (3) of Regulations 2020.

+In this review, the 2nd Respondent's Acting Director-Supply Chain Management, in his professional opinion dated 9th December 2020 did not indicate whether the recommended price of Kshs.
+24,775,582.45 was within prevailing market rates but instead indicated the budget for operational leasing of laboratory equipment for financial year 2020-2021 is Kshs.
 265,475,000.00 which is not clear on which specific laboratory equipment.
-A mention of operational leasing of laboratory equipment in the professional opinion is not indicative of the specific equipment noting that in the 2nd Respondent's Advertisement of National open tenders dated 10th November 2020 invited bidders to tender for 6 different laboratory equipments namely; Fully Automated Immunoassay for Immunochemistry analyser; Automated Immunology Analyser (the subject tender); Automated Clinical Chemistry Analyser; Automated Flow Cytometer Analyser; Hymoglobin-protein Electrophoresys and Tissue Embedding Station, Staining and Glass Cover Slipping Work Stations; Immuno-histochemistry Equipment Tissue Vacuum Infiltration Processor.
+A mention of operational leasing of laboratory equipment in the professional opinion is not indicative of the specific equipment noting that in the 2nd Respondent's Advertisement of National open tenders dated 10th November 2020 invited bidders to tender for 6 different laboratory equipments namely; Fully Automated Immunoassay for Immunochemistry Analyser; Automated Immunology Analyser; Automated Clinical Chemistry Analyser (the subject tender); Automated Flow Cytometer Analyser; Hymoglobin-protein Electrophoresys and Tissue Embedding Station, Staining and Glass Cover Slipping Work Stations; Immuno-histochemistry Equipment Tissue Vacuum Infiltration Processor.